edge-servers/immunity-network-topology/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first thing you need to do is to create a new django app which will contain your custom version of *openwisp-network-topology*.
+The first thing you need to do is to create a new django app which will contain your custom version of *immunity-network-topology*.

 A django app is nothing more than a
 `python package <https://docs.python.org/3/tutorial/modules.html#packages>`_